what we’ve discovered

 Since the launch of the Ordinals protocol, some popular NFT collections that have emerged include Ordinal Punks, Taproot Wizards, Quantum Cats, Bitcoin Frogs, and others.

-Thanks to Ordinals, Bitcoin is now in the top three blockchains by NFT sales volume, overtaking some of the older players in this market.
+Thanks to Ordinals, Bitcoin is now in the top three blockchains by NFT sales volume, overtaking some of the older players in the market.

 How Do Bitcoin Ordinals NFTs Work?